 “Thoughts and attitudes are like the engine of a train and our emotions and behavior are like the caboose.
 Thoughts help form and determine your attitudes toward marriage.
 They determine how you feel about your mate as well as how you feel about being married in general.
 Thoughts can inspire hope —or take it away.
 Changing the way you think is like a locomotive that switches tracks and heads in a new direction, taking the rest of the train —behavior, actions and habits —right along with it.”
 (Mitch Temple)

-Recalibrate Thoughts and Actions to Positively Change Your Marriage
+Recalibrate Thoughts and Actions

 And then here’s another marriage tip to help to recalibrate your marriage relationship so it is better than ever.
 Actually, it comes in the form of a few questions you can ask your spouse.
 What is the reason for asking these questions?
 Here’s what Justin and Trish Davis write: